2. THEORY OF TIME

 Another similar effect in relation to the speed of time occurs due to our mood.
 It also seems that times goes by quickly if we are happy.
 Meanwhile, if we have a strong desire for an event in the near future to take place; it seems as if time stops, as if it were trying to go against us.

-In short, any activity, whether physical, mental, or emotional, significantly affects the subjective perception of time, without us having the means to measure accurately its small variations.
+In short, any activity, whether physical, mental, or emotional, significantly affects the subjective perception of time, without us having the means to measure its small variations accurately.

-All children go through a phase when they develop the objective time concept in order to understand why many events have occurred and they were not aware of them.
-They simply have been asleep.
+All children go through a phase when they develop the objective time concept to understand why many events have occurred and they were not aware of them.
+They merely have been asleep.

-In a more general sense, in order to avoid the subjectivity of the perception of time and to be able to communicate and recognize temporal aspects, an abstract concept appears in which one tries to measure and determine time by means that are independent from the observer: the clock.
+To avoid the subjectivity of the perception of time and to be able to communicate and recognize temporal aspects, an abstract concept appears in which one tries to measure and determine time by means that are independent of the observer: the clock.

-The main characteristic of this concept is being an absolute time.
+The main characteristic of this concept of time is to be absolute.
 It does not depend on any external or internal variable to the individual.
-It is an abstract concept, perhaps it does not actually exist, but as a concept, it is absolute and real like life itself.
+It is an abstract concept, perhaps it does not exist, but as a concept, it is absolute and real like life itself.

 For that reason, throughout history, humanity has been developing increasingly accurate mechanisms to measure objective time, ending up with impressive results in the reduction of the margins of error: the atomic clock.

 Consequently, the meter definition derives from the second definition.
-If the duration of a second changes, the length of a meter must change to maintain the constant speed of the light as it is explained in the following section.
+If the duration of second changes, the length of a meter must change to maintain the constant speed of the light as we explain in the following section.

 Time is relative due to the Theory of Special Relativity from 1905 and, subsequently, by the General Relativity of 1916.
 However, the latter affects time by establishing an equivalence of gravity and acceleration, therefore, with the supposed temporal effects of motion in the Theory of Special Relativity.